zap2nd/tf_for_lattice_data/README.md

-# TensorFlow running a neural network on lattice data
+# TensorFlow, running a neural network on lattice data